codecat555/scaffold/README.md

 ### *Makefile*

 The top level makefile pulls in the definitions contained in the *Makefile.common* file, and then descends into the project subdirectory in order to run the make files there.
+At some point, the project-level makefiles may include the top-level *Makefile.post* file in order to take advantage of the build rules defined there.

 ### *Makefile.common*

-The *Makefile.common* file# contains *global* definitions and *default* definitions.
+The *Makefile.common* file contains *global* definitions and *default* definitions.

 * The *global* definitions are common across all the projects, such as which external ports are defined for each.
 These port assignments must be unique for each project and so there is one global list which applies for all.